2024 in spaceflight explained

 In June, Stoke Space tested its full flow staged combustion cycle (FFSC) engine with a successful hotfire, the test marks only the fourth FFSC engine to have made it far enough in development to reach hotfire.[50]

-The central core for the Ariane 6 inaugural flight vehicle was moved upright on the launch pad on 24 April 2024[52] in preparation for launch on 9 July.[53]
-Launch occurred on 9 July but was a partial failure as though cubeSats were deployed correctly but second stage failed to relight due to an anomaly with an auxiliary power unit,[54] [55] and the second stage could not be deorbited.[56]
+The maiden launch of Ariane 6 occurred on 9 July, but it was a partial failure as though CubeSats were deployed correctly, but the second stage failed to relight due to an anomaly with an auxiliary power unit.[51]
+[52] The second stage could not be deorbited and payloads studying and testing re-entry could not be deployed.[53]

 Satellite technology